 This year, during Park and Recreation Month, we are celebrating Park and Recreation Professionals Day on Friday, July 16.
 This is a day to honor all the dedicated professionals who work tirelessly behind the scenes to provide the high-quality programs and infrastructure we desire and expect in our parks and public spaces.

-On Friday, July 17, we encourage all park and recreation agencies to host an event celebrating their staff, whether virtually or in-person, depending on your state and local guidance regarding the COVID-19 pandemic.
-Be sure to share how you're celebrating with us on social media using #NRPAParkandRecDay.
+On Friday, July 16, we encourage all park and recreation agencies to host an event celebrating their staff.
+Be sure to share how you're celebrating with us on social media using #NRPAParkandRecDay!

 Promote the celebration in your own community and create a tribute to those who selflessly deliver quality recreational and educational opportunities and keep our parks clean, safe, welcoming, inclusive and ready to use.

-Park and Recreation Professionals Day originally began with the Pennsylvania Recreation and Park Society (PRPS) as a statewide celebration in 2019, and this year we are taking it nationwide!
+Park and Recreation Professionals Day originally began with the Pennsylvania Recreation and Park Society (PRPS) as a statewide celebration in 2019, and we're taking it nationwide again this year!
 You can read the full concept of Pennsylvania’s Park and Recreation Professionals Day here, as well as listen to this episode of Open Space Radio from last year to hear Tim Herd, CEO of PRPS discuss the idea behind the day and how you can join the celebration:

 Park and Recreation Professionals Day Proclamation

 Proclaiming the third Friday in July (July 16, 2021) as Park and Recreation Professionals Day is an opportunity for your community and local leadership to acknowledge the importance of park and recreation professionals and the benefits they provide to the people they serve.
 Having July 16 proclaimed as Park and Recreation Professionals Day is also a great way to create community and media awareness for the essential services your staff provides.